 Planning, Regulations and Standards

 A growing number of cities are inviting independent experts to become champions of cycling.
 Such figures sit between politicians such as city mayors and council leaders, city officials and the population at large, and help build the case for raising the standards, levels and governance of cycling investment.
-The relationship with the city administration varies.

 Champions for cycling